sergeyksv/safejs/README.md

 #### onError
-This method allows to receive information about raised exception.
-Very suitable for error logging at the debugging stage
+The method allows to receive information about raised exception.
+It's very suitable for error logging at the debugging stage

 @param {Function} callback function, takes parameter which is error description